 lakes have trout up to 10 inches (25 cm) in length, which will rise

 to the fly or trolling spoon, and to the persistent angler the first

 lake will yield fish up to 12 inches (30 cm) in length.
 Ice fishing

 via Castlegar, form a dammed lake system 250 miles (400 km) long.

-Access to the grand Columbia River is from Highway 22 between
+grand Columbia River is from Highway 22 between Castlegar

-Boat rentals and fishing information on lingcod, char, and trout pike
+and fishing information on lingcod, char, and trout pike can be

-Provincial Park, which has boat-launching ramps for high and low
+Park, which has boat-launching ramps for high and low water.

 Kokanee Creek and Kootenay

 Lake maintain considerable populations of various fish species,